jsanon01/hands-on/log.md

 ## Postgresql

-I have installed Postgresql from the Linux terminal
+I have installed Postgresql from the Linux terminal and run some queries.

 ![Postgresql](https://github.com/jsanon01/hands-on/blob/main/images/postgresql.png)